Contact - MusicNSW

 Some booking agents:

-- Contact artists directly.
-Most artists have their contact details listed on their Facebook page in the about section with either the band, their managers or booking agents email address.
+1. Contact artists directly.
+Most artists have their contact details listed or linked on their social media platforms.

 There are a range of organisations and initiatives dedicated to making live music and venues more safe and inclusive in Australia: